chinedufn/dipa/book/src/diff-performance/README.md

 # Performance

-Dipa wants to be useful in real time applications.
+dipa wants to be useful in real time applications.

 This means that we want the amount of time that it takes to delta encode a data structure should be as low as possible, without sacrificing on the focus of generating incredibly tiny diffs.